Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Conclusion

 \section{Conclusion}

-In this work, we introduced an alternative uncertainty measure: the negative log-likelihood of the most likely output sequence under a given language model.
-This measure is motivated by the general notion of proper scoring rules, utilizing the zero-one score as an alternative to the prevalent logarithmic score.
-Unlike previous measures, it does not require sampling multiple output sequences but can be efficiently approximated using \method{} through a single output sequence generated via greedy decoding.
-The experiments demonstrate that it largely outperforms previous measures that entail considerably higher computational costs and algorithmic complexity.
+In this work, we theoretically motivate an alternative uncertainty measure: the NLL of the most likely output sequence under a given language model.
+The measure is grounded in the general notion of proper scoring rules, with the zero-one score serving as an alternative to the commonly adopted logarithmic score.
+Unlike multi-sequence uncertainty measures, it can be efficiently approximated with \method{} from a single greedily decoded sequence, challenging the widespread use of sampling- and clustering-based approaches for uncertainty estimation in NLG.
+Experiments show that \method{} outperforms prior methods that entail considerably higher computational costs and algorithmic complexity.
+Importantly, we find that the choice of decoding strategy to approximate the most likely output sequence is critical, and sampling-based or length-normalized variants can degrade approximation quality.

-Although \method{} effectively captures uncertainty, it currently does not account for the semantics of the generated output sequence.
-Future work should explore extensions that incorporate semantic meaning to further enhance the uncertainty estimator while preserving its computational efficiency.
-Moreover, measures based on proper scoring rules rely on heuristics, such as length normalization, to address variations in sequence lengths \citep{Malinin:21, Duan:23, Bakman:24, Yaldiz:24}.
-Investigating theoretically grounded methods to handle these varying generation characteristics represents another promising direction for future work.
+While \method{} effectively captures uncertainty, it does not explicitly account for semantics.
+Exploring extensions that incorporate semantic information could further enhance single-sequence uncertainty estimation, but would likely increase computational cost (see Sec.~\ref{sec:new_measures}). and we leave exploring this trade-off for future work.
+Moreover, \method{} requires access to the probabilities of generated tokens, though not the full token distribution.
+While such information is typically exposed by modern LLM APIs, future work may investigate how to approximate it when unavailable.

-While there remain opportunities for refinement, our proposed measure provides a solid foundation for efficient and reliable uncertainty estimation in NLG.
-It paves the way for efficient methods that build upon single output sequences.
-Given its simplicity and minimal computational overhead, \method{} serves as a robust baseline for the development of new uncertainty measures.
-Moreover, it represents a significant step toward delivering reliable uncertainty estimates that can be effectively applied to real-world applications at scale.
+While there remain opportunities for refinement, \method{} provides a principled foundation for efficient uncertainty estimation in NLG.
+Its simplicity and minimal computational overhead make it a practical baseline for developing new uncertainty measures and support scalable deployment in real-world applications.
+More broadly, our work shows that single-sequence measures serve as a viable alternative to sampling-based methods, offering a principled way to estimate uncertainty efficiently in LLMs.